redxaxder/7DRL2023/plans.md

        - level decays on a timer
          after n turns go by, decrease level by 1 n = 20?
-    - performing the sequence generates GRACE for player
+    - performing the sequence generates GRACE for player}}}
-  - sprites
   - player sprite
-    - 3-4 other sprites
-    - pallete swaps to generate more of them
   - representation of dihedral group
   - action of dihedral group on move sequence
+  - dances end and start
   - UI:
     - display player GRACE
     - display grace triggers for current dance
     - display move assistant pane
-  - dances end and start
-  - NPCs split up after end
+    - display time until dance end
+    - display time until dance start
+    - display moves of current dance

+second pass:
-  - player can get a dance partner by bumping
+  - 12 NPCs in a dance
-  - player can shove by bumping
+    - No names, or factions, just letters
+    - they have genders (color coded?)
   - partnered NPCs move by following current dance steps
   - unpartnered NPCs move by following dijkstra map to compatible NPCS
     - one map for unpartnered men
     - one map for unpartnered women
-  - music
-    - stop music when dance ends
+  - player can get a dance partner by bumping
+  - player can shove by bumping
-    - start music when dance starts
+  - NPCs split up after dance end
-    - [TODO: put list of first-pass songs here]

-second pass:
   - UI:
-    - display IRE of NPC
+    - display SUSPICION of NPC
     - display INTEL of NPC
-  - LOS calculation
+  - LOS calculation{{{
-    - TODO: pick algo
+    - check if bressenham line (and reverse line) is unoccupied}}}
-  - game ends if IRE guage fills?
+  - game ends if SUSPICION guage fills
-  - NPC state:
+  - NPC state:{{{
     - NPCs have an INTEL guage
-    - NPCs have an IRE guage (0-100)?
+    - NPCs have an SUSPICION guage (0-100)?
     - connection data
-    - corrupt/honest state
+    - corrupt/honest state}}}
+  - connection graph screen{{{
+    - use kinematic system
+    - edges are springs
+    - vertices repel each other
+    - each NPC has their ICON inside a circle
+      - the circle has a BLUE/RED halo depending on they support or oppose
+    - each NPC a bar above and below
+      - blue bar and red bar
+    - if their RECALCITRANCE is known, they have a black line through the bars
+    - show percentage on each bar}}}
-  - IRE
+  - SUSPICION{{{
-    - IRE increases in NPCS near the player
+    - SUSPICION increases in NPCS near the player
       - just adjacent?
       - possibly larger distance? (max norm?
 DnD octogon norm?)
     - high GRACE mitigates the increase
-      - gives a chance to not generate IRE
+      - gives a chance to not generate SUSPICION
       - rolled seperately per NPC
-      - chance to increase ire = n / (n + grace level)
+      - chance to increase SUSPICION = n / (n + grace level)
         (n = 7?)
     - distance mitigates the increase
       - acts as a grace bonus? (multiplier?)
       - d = max norm
         g := (g + d) * d
-      - if d > x, then no ire
+      - if d > x, dont trigger it
         (x = 5?)
+      - if chance is below threshold, dont trigger it (30%?) - need to be careful to not allow invulnerability}}}
-  - INTEL
+  - INTEL{{{
     - while you have line of sight to that NPC, the guage fills
     - when the guage fills up, gain a type of INTEL on this character according to a priority list